Catholic Theological

 6. Onsite Tech Assistance in Breakout Room

 a.
 The session convener is to serve as the technical advisor for their presenters.
-If unable to provide such advisory support, the convener should appoint someone on their team to serve in this capacity.
+If unable to provide such advisory support, the convener should appoint someone on their team to serve in this.

 ©2019 Catholic Theological Society of America.
 All Rights Reserved.